rghosh08/cuda/README.md

 # CUDA Programming
-""People who are really serious about software should make their own hardware."
+"People who are really serious about software should make their own hardware."
 Alan Kay

 ## Thread Hierarchy